NMGardiner/rendering-demo/README.md

 ## Dependencies

 Building this project requires a device and driver supporting Vulkan 1.3, and the Vulkan SDK if you wish to enable validation layers.
+The shaders in data/shaders/uncompiled must also be compiled with glslc to be used by the demo application.

 ## Building